inthewaves/AppUpdateServerGenerator/README.md

   }
   ```

-  Note: `groupId` is used to indicate to clients about apps that should be installed atomically.
-  In this case, it is used to group the Trichromium packages together.

   This sample does not contain all possible fields.
 See the
   [ApiMetadata](src/main/kotlin/org/grapheneos/appupdateservergenerator/api/AppMetadata.kt) class
   for a summary of the serializable fields.